-- 14. Fully tighten the nuts and bolts items 2, 3 and 4 holding the 3 point shafts. - 15.
-Lock the tractor check chains with the machine positioned centrally to the tractor ensuring to adjust them so that there is no sideways sway. - 16.
+15. Fully tighten the nuts, washer and bolts items 2, 3 and 4 holding the 3 point shafts.

+- 16. Lock the tractor check chains with the machine positioned centrally to the tractor ensuring to adjust them so that there is no sideways sway. - 17.
 Then shorten the tractor left hand drop arm or lengthen the right hand drop arm as much as possible so that the Powerblade is parallel to the tractor axle.
 This will remove the accumulation of clearances within the tractor rear linkage once the Powerblade is boomed out to the side.
-This would be the opposite way round on right hand build trimmers.

-17. Point 15 and 16 should be repeated once the trimmer is fully operational.
+18. Point 16 and 17 should be repeated once the trimmer is fully operational.
 In some cases it's also required to place the head horizontal to the ground, close to the tractor tyre in the work position power the booms into the ground.
 This may then allow further adjustment to the tractor check chains and drop arms if required.

-18. Correct adjustment has been reached when with the booms in the work position the machine remains parallel to the rear axle of the tractor.
+19. Correct adjustment has been reached when with the booms in the work position the machine remains parallel to the rear axle of the tractor.
 Take tyre squash into account when viewing this.